All articles

-Artificial intelligence (AI) is transforming how we learn and communicate – from grammar-checking tools to chatbots that can simulate conversations.
+Artificial intelligence is transforming how we learn and communicate – from grammar-checking tools to chatbots that can simulate conversations.
 With AI-powered systems offering 24/7 access to personalised feedback, many are asking: what does this mean for the future of teaching English?

 Recent research offers a clear answer.
 Technology can support English learners – but it cannot replace the vital role of the teacher.
 In fact, as AI advances, human educators are more important than ever.